cvmfs/doc-cvmfs/cpt-configure.rst

 (DNS *round-robin* entry) are automatically transformed into a load-balanced group.
 The ``DIRECT`` keyword for a hostname avoids using proxies.
 Note that the ``CVMFS_HTTP_PROXY`` parameter is necessary in order to mount.
-If you don’t use proxies, set the parameter to ``DIRECT``.
+If you don't use proxies, set the parameter to ``DIRECT``.

 Multiple proxy groups are often organized as a primary proxy group at